Biomedical Engineering and Medical Physics Lab Course

 Responsible coordinator of the module PH1032 is Julia Herzen.

 Content, Learning Outcome and Preconditions

 Advanced experiments dealing with different topics from the research area of Biomedical Engineering and Medical Phyisics are carried out, whereof the students perform one of them.
 The subjects of the experiments offered correspond to the research areas of the different institute from the physics department and the Munich School of BioEngineering, thus facilitating future decisions regarding choices of specialization or topics for Master's theses.
-The topic of lab course experiments can be freely choosen.
+The topic of lab course experiments can be freely chosen from the offered catalog.
 Each experiment takes about 30 hours of contact.

 After the successful participation in the module the student is able to: